minzsiure/minzsiure.github.io/index.md

 ## About Me

-I recently graduated from MIT (May 2024) with double majors in <b>Computer Science (AI + Decision Making)</b> and <b>Mathematics</b>, with a concentration in Economics.
-In pursuit of my passion for <a href="https://www.nature.com/articles/s41593-018-0210-5#:~:text=The%20goal%20of%20cognitive%20computational,perform%20real%2Dworld%20cognitive%20tasks" target="_blank">cognitive computational neuroscience</a>, I just started my PhD study in Neuroscience at Princeton Neuroscience Institute in September 2024, on a Centennial Fellowship.
-I spent the past summer at the Theory & Modeling group within the Allen Institute to pursue research in mathematical neuroscience under the supervision of Prof. Stefan Mihalas, where I currently hold a visiting scientist position.
+I graduated from MIT in May 2024 as a double major S.B. in <b>Computer Science (AI + Decision Making)</b> and <b>Mathematics</b>, with a concentration in Economics.
+I spent the summer of 2024 at Prof. Stefan Mihalas's Theory & Modeling group within the Allen Institute to pursue research in mathematical neuroscience, where I currently hold a visiting scientist position. <br>

+In pursuit of my passion for <a href="https://www.nature.com/articles/s41593-018-0210-5#:~:text=The%20goal%20of%20cognitive%20computational,perform%20real%2Dworld%20cognitive%20tasks" target="_blank">cognitive computational neuroscience</a>, I began my PhD in Neuroscience at the Princeton Neuroscience Institute in September 2024, supported by a Centennial Fellowship.
+I currently work with Profs.
+Carlos Brody, Nathaniel Daw, and Ben Eysenbach, and collaborate with Prof. Ila Fiete.
+My research focuses on computational and theoretical neuroscience problems that yield insights directly testable by neural experiments.

 ### Name & Pronunciation
 I publish under my official name <b>Yi Xie</b>, but I commonly go by <b>Eva</b>.
 I often display both names together as <b>Eva Yi Xie</b> (pronounced: <em>Yi-va Yi Shieh</em>), both of which were given to me at birth.